spdx/spdx-spec/chapters/document-creation-information.md

 <SpdxDocument rdf:about="...">
     <rdfs:comment>
-      This document was created using SPDX 2.3, version 3.17 of the SPDX License List and refering to licenses in file MyCompany.Approved.Licenses.spdx.
+      This document was created using SPDX 2.3, version 3.17 of the SPDX License List and referring to licenses in file MyCompany.Approved.Licenses.spdx.
     </rdfs:comment>
 </SpdxDocument>